Important wayfinding information for patients visiting G-Wing. Read more »

 No. Volunteer roles do not include duties or responsibilities that are performed by a licensed or regulated profession (e.g., physician, physiotherapist, nurse, lab technician, etc.).
 All volunteers, regardless of their prior background or training, are restricted to performing duties approved for volunteers and as outlined in the volunteer role description.

-• Have you reliably fulfilled the expected commitment? (minimum 6 months to 1 year or 75 hours or more)
+1. Fulfillment of Commitment: Have you reliably fulfilled the expected commitment?
+This typically means volunteering consistently on a weekly basis for a minimum of 6 months to 1 year or completing 75 hours or more.

-• How long has it been since you volunteered?
-For example, if it has been more than 2 years, we may be able to confirm your volunteer activity, but will not be able to provide a reference.
+5. Time Since Volunteering: How long has it been since you volunteered?
+If it has been more than 2 years, we may only be able to confirm your volunteer activity but might not be able to provide a detailed reference.

 Can I volunteer in more than one area, or for more than one shift?